cnord/doc-gsm-devices/eng/mini/06-07-05-config-misc-arm-disarm.md

 * if the user code ends with "0", then the forced disarming code will be only one – one more.
 For example, if the user code is "5840", then the forced disarming code will be only "5841".
 * if the user code ends with "9", then the forced disarming code will be only one – one less.
 For example, if the user code is "5849", then the forced disarming code will be only "5848".

-**No indication for entry delay for CN-K**

-Since the CN-K keypad is wireless and runs on batteries, disabling the indication of the entry delay will increase the battery life in the CN-Keypad keypad.